 - Raise your arms from your sides more than six inches, or other actions

-Field sobriety tests were created to indicate whether you have been driving under the influence of drugs or alcohol, but there are other physical conditions that may negatively affect your performance on these tests regardless of whether you have consumed alcohol or not.
+Field sobriety tests were created to indicate whether you have been driving under the influence of drugs or alcohol, but there are other physical conditions that may negatively affect your performance on these tests regardless of whether or not you have consumed alcohol.
 Certain illnesses and other medical conditions can affect balance and coordination, and test anxiety can affect performance as well.
 Studies have revealed that size, age and gender of drivers can also affect mental and coordination abilities.